cpfaff/cafe/README.md

 Ecology has become a data intensive science in order ot answer questions of global interest integrating data across spatial and temporal scales.
-An efficient data annotation and discovery mechanism is crucial to allow researchers finding relevant data more easily.
-This repository serves as a platform to develop a standard for the annotation of ecological data.
-It consists of a vocabulary in form of an SKOS thesaurus and a XML schema.
-The vocabulary is designed along 8 dimensions which are crucial for the description and the discovery of ecological data.
-These dimensions are namely time, space, sphere, biome, method, process and chemicals.
-An annotation with the schema and the vocabulary allows for a facet based search of ecological data and helps to speeds up the discovery of relevant data for specific research questions.
+An efficient data annotation and discovery mechanism is crucial to support researchers finding relevant data to anser their questions more easily.
+This GitHub repository serves as a platform for the development of a standard that provides an annotation tool of ecological data.
+The standard consists of a vocabulary in form of an SKOS thesaurus and a XML schema.

-The contents in this repository is developed and maintained in the context of the German Federation for Biological data ([GFBio](http://www.gfbio.org/)).
+The vocabulary is designed along 8 broad categories of information crucial for the description and the discovery of ecological data.
+These categories or dimensions are namely time, space, sphere, biome, method, process and chemicals.
+The xml schema allows to capture annotations drawn from the vocabulary.
+Using the schema for the annotation allows to turn the information into a search facet serving as a filter which can speeds up the discovery of specific research data.

 ### Contents